Mean-field model for a mixture of biaxial nematogens and dipolar nanoparticles: Introduction

 Over the past few decades, the challenge of enhancing the physical properties of liquid crystals (LCs) through physical means, rather than chemical synthesis, has emerged.
 One approach to address this challenge is by incorporating colloidal particles into the LC host.
 The effects induced by these colloidal particles are heavily influenced by their size.
 Larger micrometric particles cause elastic distortions in the LC host, leading to an indirect interaction between them.
 Consequently, these microparticles can self-organize into a periodic array with potential applications in photonics~\cite{poulin1997novel, gu2000observation, stark2001physics, yada2004direct, smalyukh2005elasticity, musevic2006two}.

 On the other hand, nanoparticles (NPs) are significantly smaller and do not cause distortion in the LC host.
-However, they can still produce substantial changes in the effective properties of the LC.
-For example, by adding a low concentration (around $0.2\%$) of $\mathrm{BaTiO_3}$ ferroelectric nanoparticles to the nematic LC MLC-6609, Li et al.~\cite{li2006orientational} reported an approximately $10\%$ increase in the nematic orientational coupling, leading to a $40^\circ$C rise in the clearing temperature (the temperature at which the LC phase transitions into an isotropic liquid).
+However, their addition can still produce substantial changes in the effective properties of the LC, as shown by different experiments reporting both increases and decreases in the clearing temperature (the temperature at which the LC phase transitions into an isotropic liquid) when using various methods~\cite{li2006orientational,lin2015phase, kurochkin2010nano, ouskova2003dielectric, hakobyan2014enhanced, vcopivc2007coupled, huang2008probing, pinkevich1992nematic, buchnev2007enhanced, kaczmarek2008ferroelectric}; see also Refs. \cite{Prakash2020,Garbovskiy2017} and references therein.